MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Add-AzureRmNetworkSecurityRuleConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmNetworkSecurityRuleConfig** cmdlet adds a network security rule configuration to an azure_2 network security group.
+The **Add-AzureRmNetworkSecurityRuleConfig** cmdlet adds a network security rule configuration to an Azure network security group.

 ## EXAMPLES